ankschoubey/blog/src/content/post/philosophy/psychology/psychology-concepts.md

 #### Your toolbox for processing emotions

 - Coping mechanisms are ways to deal with emotional troubles.
-- Coping mechanisms can be
-  - Adaptive (helpful)
-    - Example: Exercise.
-  - Maladaptive (not helpful)
-    - Eg: Alchohol.
-Or even Excessive Exercise.
 - They can be categorized into 5 parts
   - **Emotional**
     - Trying to work on the emotions.